-A student who does not pass one or both parts of the examination at the intended level may request to review his/her exam paper with the Qualifying Examination Committee (QEC) chair and, optionally, his/her academic advisor.
-The purpose of such a review is to help the student evaluate the types of mistakes made, identify areas where further study is needed, etc. The QEC retains the graded exam papers and does not return them to the students.
+A student who does not pass the examination may request to review his/her exam paper with the Qualifying Examination Committee (QEC) chair and together with his/her academic advisor.
+The purpose of such a review is to help the student evaluate the types of mistakes made and identify areas where further study is needed.
+The QEC retains the graded exam bluebooks and does not return them to the students.

 A student may appeal the outcome of the qualifying examination to the QEC Chair, who together with the QEC membership evaluates the appeal and judges whether it has merit.
 A grade can only be changed in cases of a specific error in scoring.
-The QEC refers any grade change that could affect the student's exam outcome to the full Biostatistics faculty, who decide whether to revise the exam outcome.
+The QEC refers any grade change that could affect the student's exam outcome to the full Biostatistics program faculty, who decide whether to revise the exam outcome.

-Because a minor revision of the score is unlikely to change the exam outcome, a student should only initiate a formal appeal if there were one or more egregious errors in the problem or in its grading, the correction of which would likely lead to a substantial increase in the score.
+Because a minor revision of the score is unlikely to change the exam outcome, a student should only initiate a formal appeal if there were egregious errors in the problem or in its grading, the correction of which would likely lead to a substantial increase in the score.
 The QEC Chair can advise the student on the prospects for success of a proposed appeal.
 A student who seeks a formal review must request it, in writing, from the QEC Chair within one week of the issuance of the letter notifying the student of the exam result.